lanceman2/Quickstream_dev/README.md

 them; at least that is the mode of operation at this protocol (faststream API) level.
 The user may add more structure to that if they need to.
-It's like the other UNIX abstractions like sockets, in that the type of data is of no concern in this faststream API.
+It's like the other UNIX abstractions like sockets, in that the type of data is of no concern in this faststream APIs.

 ## Taxonomy

 ### Stream
 The directed graph that data flows in.

+#### Stream states

 A stream state diagram (not to be confused with a stream flow directed graph) looks like so:
 ![image of stream state](https://raw.githubusercontent.com/lanceman2/faststream.doc/master/fastStream_states.png)

-#### Stream states

-There is only one thread running except in the running and flushing state.
-The flushing state is no different than the running state except that sources are no longer being feed.
+There is only one thread running except in the flow and flush state.
+The flush state is no different than the flow state except that sources are no longer being feed.

-- paused: any faststream must begin in a paused state.  filters constructors and destructors are called and connections between filters may be edited, and the topology of the streams may be changed when it is in the paused state.
-There is only one thread running in the paused state.
-The paused state is the stream configuring state.
-The thread and process repartitioning can only happen in the paused state.
+- **pause**: any faststream must begin in a paused state.  filters constructors and destructors are called and connections between filters may be edited, and the topology of the streams may be changed when it is in the paused state.
+There is only one thread running in the pause state.
+The pause state is the stream configuring state.
+The thread and process repartitioning can only happen in the pause state.
-- starting: the filters start functions are called. filters will see how many input and output channels they will have just before they start running.
+- **start**: the filters start functions are called. filters will see how many input and output channels they will have just before they start running.
 There is only one thread running.
-No data is flowing in the stream when it is in the starting state.
+No data is flowing in the stream when it is in the start state.
-- running: the filters feed each other and the number of threads and processes running depends on the thread and process partitioning scheme that is being used.
+- **flow**: the filters feed each other and the number of threads and processes running depends on the thread and process partitioning scheme that is being used.
-- flushing: stream sources are no longer being feed, and all other non-source filters are running until all input the data drys up.
+- **flush**: stream sources are no longer being feed, and all other non-source filters are running until all input the data drys up.
-- stopping: the filters stop functions are being called.
+- **stop**: the filters stop functions are being called.
 There is only one thread running.
-No data is flowing in the stream when it is in the stopping state.
+No data is flowing in the stream when it is in the stop state.
-- exit: no processes are running.
+- **exit**: no processes are running.

-The stream may cycle through the running state loop any number of times, depending on your use, or it may not go through the running state at all, and go from paused to exit.
+The stream may cycle through the flow state loop any number of times, depending on your use, or it may not go through the flow state at all, and go from pause to exit.

 ### Filter
 A module reads input and writes outputs in the stream.
 The number of